Kevin Barry, President of Fidelity Workplace Investments

 You need to step up your game in terms of how you are adding value because those are smart and capable people.
 There's an element of that in how you scale yourself and add value at a different level.
 My job is much bigger in terms of scale.
 What it pushes you to do is [think about] how you scale your impact through systems and the people because what you can get done in a work week is more limited in terms of what percentage of the organization you can touch or directly be involved in.

-You eat your own cooking every day [when you run a business].
-The decisions you make come back to either reward or bite you, depending on how it turns out.
+Kevin Barry, President of Fidelity Workplace Investments Click To Tweet.
+The decisions you make come back to either reward or bite you, depending on how it turns out." username=""]

 It becomes much more a process of thinking about, "Do you have the right management systems in place?
 Are you looking at the right data?
 Do you have the right bench strength on your team?"
 A smaller percentage of what goes on is something you can impact directly.
 You are working through others throughout your process.
 You need to be a whole lot more thoughtful about that.
 Related to that is there's a little bit of a process where you'll never understand or know everything.
 How do you sleep at night and create confidence that things are running well?
 If they're not, you will hear about it through all those things I talked about.